 Leonard Enright was a member of the Maintenance and Buildings Services Team at MIC for over 22 years.
 Leonard played with the Limerick Senior Hurling team from the early 1970s to the late 1980s.
 Part of the Limerick panel in the 1973 All-Ireland final, Leonard won Munster titles in 1980 and 1981 and League titles in 1984 and 1985.
 He was the All-Star full-back in 1980, 1981 and 1983.
 Leonard was inducted into the GAA Hall of Fame in 2018 shortly before his death in November 2018.

 MIC caters for a wide variety of sports and has an award winning state of the art multipurpose sports complex with facilities for soccer, basketball, badminton, volleyball and table tennis, in addition to a dance studio and weights room.
-Outside facilities include a full size GAA pitch, floodlight training pitch, astro turf tennis court and running track.
+Outside facilities include a full size GAA pitch, floodlight training pitch and running track.
 Recent sporting success over the years include winners of the Fitzgibbon Cup 2016 and 2017, six time winners of the Purcell Cup, Trench Cup winners 2018, Rugby Tier Two All-Ireland winners 2017 and Spillane Cup winners 2016, 2017 and 2018.

 These sport schemes will add to the growing suite of scholarships and awards offered by MIC to both incoming and current students in an effort to provide much needed financial support.
 Details on the wide range of scholarships and awards on offer, with a cumulative value of over €100k, are available here.